 Fecal Culture and Larval Identification:

-In this study a technique as described by [18,19] for preparation of fecal cultures with minor medications was employed: (1) Fifty grams of pooled faecal samples were collected and finely homogenized.
+In this study, technique as described by [18,19] for preparation of fecal cultures with minor medications was employed: (1) Fifty grams of pooled (mention number of samples) faecal samples were collected and finely homogenized.
 (2) The consistency was adjusted to moist and crumbly using vermiculite and water as required.
 (3) The material was placed on wet filter paper in a Petri dish and set inside a larger dish with distilled water.
 (4) The setup was incubated in a B.O.D at 27 °C and 80% humidity for 7–10 days.
 (5) Migrated larvae were collected, centrifuged at 2000 rpm for 2 minutes, and 1 mL of sediment was retained.
 (6) From each sample, 100 L3 larvae were identified to genus level at ×100 magnification, and percentage composition was calculated.

 Statistical Analysis: Data were recorded in Microsoft Excel and analyzed using SPSS version 20.0.
 Descriptive statistics including mean, standard deviation, and percentage calculations were performed.
 Arithmetic means of pre-treatment and post-treatment EPG values were compared using one-way ANOVA.
 Differences were considered statistically significant when p <0.05.